SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 alignment
 =========

 User chooses between hisat2, Kallisto or Salmon.
-If hisat2 is chosen, processes "samtools_sort", "samtools_index" and "stringtie" will also be done.
+If hisat2 is chosen, processes ``samtools_sort``, ``samtools_index`` and ``stringtie`` will also be done.
 All processes will end with a gene abundance file.
 Aligns reads to the reference genome.

 - ``0``: hisat2
 - ``1``: kallisto